jmah/OsiriX-Quad-Buffered-Stereo/README.txt

   One caveat of the 3D Texture renderer is that it cannot render as much data as the Ray Cast renderer.
 If a volume rendering appears "blank", it is likely that there is too much data for the renderer to handle.
-To reduce the data, use the "Reduce Series" image filter plugin.
+To reduce the data, use the "Reduce Series" image filter plug-in.

 Bugs:
-- The "Quad-Buffered Stereo" menu item is not available from within a 3D view
+- The "Quad-Buffered Stereo" menu item is not available from within a 3D view.
 - Stereo support in volume renderings only correctly works with the "Texture Mapping" rendering mode.
 See "README-Development.txt" for more information.
+- VolumePro is not currently supported.

 Credits: